Shamsa-Hafeez1/The-Boy-In-The-Ice-Berg-/README.md

 Level 1: Aang must avoid collision with fireballs without having any powers Level 2: Defend Aang from fireballs using powers
-Level 3: Defear Aang from Zuko to win the game using powers
+Level 3: Defeat Aang from Zuko to win the game using powers

 ## How to Compile:
 - Open this folder in VSCode